 No hard feelings at all!

-Step 06: Media Outreach
+Step 06: Attract The Media

-Facebook, Twitter, YouTube, Instagram, TikTok are accessible media channels.
+Facebook, Twitter, YouTube, Instagram, and TikTok are accessible media channels.
 Many of these outlets reach billions of people.
 Choose the one where most of your friends and family congregate.
 Then ask every person you email or speak with to share your campaign.

 This way, if someone doesn’t put money towards your crowdfunding goal, the second most valuable thing they can do is share it on their social channels.
 If you have good, compelling content, this should expand your reach without the need to pay for advertising.
 This is how you will get strangers with several degrees of separation away from you looking at your project.